Why Become An Apprentice

 Here's some important information about apprenticeship wages:

 - You are entitled to the National Minimum Wage.
-The current minimum wage rate for an apprentice (based on information provoided by gov.uk, March 2018) is £3.50 per hour.
+Click here for the latest details on the current minimum wage rate for an apprentice

 - This rate applies to apprentices under the age of 19, or apprentices over the age of 19 in the first year of their apprenticeship